LoopKit/loopdocs/docs/loop-3/settings.md

 ## Support

-The Support section enables the user to provide output data about the app.
+The Support section enables the user to provide output data ([Loop Report](#issue-report) and/or [Critical Logs](#export-critical-event-logs)) about the app.
 This information can be very helpful to folks trying to assist with problem reports.

 The graphic below shows the screen provided when you tap on the Support row at the bottom of the Settings screen.